Dhananjaya (actor)

 He was critically acclaimed for playing the role of Allama Prabhu in Allama (2017).
-He turned producer through the film 'Badava Rascal.
+He turned producer through the film Badava Rascal.

-Dhananjaya got the major breakthrough in the 2018 film Tagaru directed by Duniya Soori for his performance as a menacing villain.
+Dhananjaya got his major breakthrough in the 2018 film Tagaru directed by Duniya Soori for his performance as a menacing villain.
 He is now popularly addressed as "Daali", the character name in the film.

 Early life and family

-Dhananjaya was born on 23 August 1985 in Kalenahalli, Arsikere taluka, Hassan District.
+Dhananjaya was born on 23 August 1985 in Kalenahalli, Arsikere taluka, Hassan district.
 He excelled in studies and secured top marks for the whole of Hassan District once when he was in 7th standard and then again in 10th standard.
 He says he grew up watching Dr. Rajkumar movies and hence he started acting in dramas, mono-acting competitions and street plays while he was still in school.

 Dhananjaya then moved to Mysore for higher studies and having completed his PUC in Marimallappa College, he secured an engineering seat in one of the reputed engineering colleges in Mysore, SJCE.
 He even got a job in a software company, Infosys.
 However, he started taking acting more seriously and joined an amateur theatre group called GPIER which was headed and mentored by a senior Rangayana artist named Mime Ramesh.
 He was also recognized and mentored by Germany theatre artist Christian Stückl in Germany.
 During one of his performances in a drama, he was recognised by popular Kannada director Guruprasad and was offered a lead role in a feature film.
-Thus began his career in Sandalwood.
+Thus began his career in films.